nihaaaal28/xclone/README.md

-# X Clone
+# X(Twitter) Clone

-A Twitter homepage clone built with HTML and Tailwind CSS.
+A X(Twitter) homepage clone built with HTML and Tailwind CSS.
 This is a static UI clone — there’s no backend or real posting functionality.

 ## How to Use